Shourya70073/Quizler/README.md

 ![image](https://user-images.githubusercontent.com/71991617/174316545-acd55202-75df-45bc-9995-308c2cf85c5d.png)

-#At the bottom, there is a score keeper, which tracks the user score, append a tick icon for each correct answer and a cross icon for each wrong answer.
+#At the bottom, there is a score keeper, which tracks the user score, it appends a tick icon for each correct answer and a cross icon for each wrong answer.